Q&A: The Demand/Supply Dilemma, Consumer Impacts and the Need for Sound Policy

 Foreman: Policy choices have natural consequences.
 The fundamentals of supply and demand are the primary driving factor of market prices.
 But for oil and refined petroleum products, these are global commodities.
 They have deep financial markets, and direction of energy policies certainly can influence price expectations.
 And futures prices are tethered back to today's wholesale and consumer prices.

-When the Biden administration signals that it wants to incentivize a shift away from oil and other fossil fuels, and then it takes actions like we've seen – freezing oil and natural gas leasing on federal lands, killing the largest U.S.-Canadian pipeline project in Keystone XL, considering that the oil and gas industry be taxed more so and differently that every other U.S. manufacturing sector – these add uncertainty about whether long-lived investments in fossil fuels will be worthwhile, which is completely the wrong signal for the industry to be able to meet consumer demand in the immediate and near future.
+When the Biden administration signals that it wants to incentivize a shift away from oil and other fossil fuels, and then it takes actions like we've seen – freezing oil and natural gas leasing on federal lands, killing the largest U.S.-Canadian pipeline project in Keystone XL, considering that the oil and gas industry be taxed more so and differently than every other U.S. manufacturing sector – these add uncertainty about whether long-lived investments in fossil fuels will be worthwhile, which is completely the wrong signal for the industry to be able to meet consumer demand in the immediate and near future.

 Q: What else is going on to affect domestic production?
 Why hasn't shale production increased?